jordnheintz/JavaScript-Basics/js-basics-drill.md

 2. Stage, commit, and push up your changes.
 Let Git be on your team.

-3. Create a series of JS statements that asks a user what their favorite color is out of 3 different colors (Give the user 3 colors to choose from.).
+3. Create a series of JS statements that asks a user what their favorite color is out of 3 different colors (Give the user 3 colors to choose from).
 Based on their color choice, write conditional statements that print a message to the console.

     Example below: